|An American Beech tree holding onto its leaves through most of the winter|

 I've told this tale many times, though I take some liberties to replace some of the trees they mention that are found in their New York home with some more appropriate to our area.
 So I substitute the Tamarack (Larch) tree they have with Bald Cypress for example.
 My version of the story goes like this:

 A long time ago, the continuous struggles of the spirits of winter versus the spirits of summer were taking place and certain beings were choosing sides.
-While many of the trees tried to stay neutral and just submitted their colors and leaves until the summer spirits won out, a few were determined to show resistance and decided to back the summer spirits.
+While many of the trees tried to stay neutral and just submitted their colors and leaves until the summer spirits won out, a few were determined to show resistance and decided to ally themselves with the summer spirits.
 The Conifer Tribe was among these and decided to hold a meeting to decide how to best show their support and resistance.

 So all the members of the tribe gathered, with White Pine taking the lead and telling them of a magic elixir it had brewed that would allow them to stay green all winter long and thus declare their support for the spirits of summer.
 The American Beech heard about this and asked to take part in the protest.
 But Bald Cypress took offense at this.
 He pointed out that Beech was not a member of his Conifer Tribe and should not be allowed to participate.